 - Investigations, Forensic and advisory engagements of all types.

-The scale of the work can range from the millions into the billions.
+The scale of the work can range from the millions to the billions.
 The assignments will include a lot of litigation work based on the size of the projects and are at the cutting edge of cross-border insolvency.

 Due to the nature of the work, these projects will take you all over the world.
 It is not unusual to have assignments that have assets in the UK, US, Russia, South Africa, Australia, France and many other locations.